Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Aug 13, 2020

-Therefore, if you sign the documents and you lie about the contents of the documents then you can be prosecuted criminally.
+Therefore, if you sign the documents and lie about their contents, you can be prosecuted criminally.
 Believe it or not, prosecutors take this sort of stuff very seriously because you're seeking a license where you have other people's lives in your hands.

-You are part of a system that is trying to help protect the public and render medical aid to the public.
-So, not only do doctors have a responsibility to the public, so do nurses or anybody in the medical field.
+You are part of a system that is trying to help protect the public and render medical aid to it.
+So, not only do doctors have a responsibility to the public, but so do nurses or anybody in the medical field.

 Loss of Nursing License

-Then, obviously, I want to keep an eye out to make sure not only do you not lose your license, but also that you don't get prosecuted criminally
+Then, obviously, I want to watch out to ensure that you don't lose your license and that you don't get prosecuted criminally.

-Clearly, a criminal prosecution could result in a conviction, could result in jail time, community service and then you'd probably end up losing your license anyway.
+Clearly, a criminal prosecution could result in a conviction, jail time, or community service, and then you'd probably end up losing your license anyway.
 The criminal court has the power.

-The judge could suspend your license and could block you from practicing in the medical field if he or she feels that you have violated your trust to the public.
+The judge could suspend your license and could block you from practicing in the medical field if they feel that you have violated your trust in the public.

 Confidential Consultation to Develop a Game Plan